No answers 29 years after murder of Arkansas teen Dana Stidham

 At 6:30 a.m. the next day, Dana’s car was found in the southbound lane of highway 71, Sgt.
 Jenkins told Dateline.
 The keys were still in the ignition.
 Officers found a receipt from Phillips Foods in the back of the car, time-stamped 3:17 p.m. on the 25th, according to Sgt.
 Jenkins.
 Dana’s personal belongings, however, were not inside the car.

-Kristen said her family was struck with fear for what happened to Dana after that.
-Dana had been very well-liked, her cousin Kristen said she didn’t have any problems with anyone.
+Kristy said her family was struck with fear for what happened to Dana after that.
+Dana had been very well-liked, her cousin Kristy said she didn’t have any problems with anyone.

 In the weeks that followed, Dana’s friends and family spent their time searching on foot and by car, and handing out missing flyers of Dana.
 Kristen said she spent weekends driving to nearby states with her mother and her aunt, Georgia, to see if anyone had seen Dana.